dennisbirch/simple-analytics-reader/README.md

 ```

 ##### Endpoint file
-Once your web app is available, you need to let SimpleAnalytics Reader know where it is by creating a text file named "Endpoint.txt" at the project folder's top level.
-Then add the file to the project, selecting the "Create folder references" option.
+Once your web app is available, you need to let SimpleAnalytics Reader know where it is by creating a text file named "Endpoint.txt" somewhere on disk where Xcode can find it.
+Then add the file to the Xcode project, selecting the "Create folder references" option.

 ##### Running and debugging
 With those two steps complete, you are ready to begin running SimpleAnalytics Reader.